larryv/githooks/README.txt

 pre-push-no-WIP

-    Aborts `git push` if any outgoing commit message contains a line beginning with any of the following strings (ignoring case):
+    Aborts `git push` if any outgoing commit message begins with any of the following strings (ignoring case):

       - "(FIXUP)", "(NOCOMMIT)", "(REWORD)", "(SQUASH)", or "(WIP)"
       - "[FIXUP]", etc.